felwal/avganar/presentation/description.md

 **Features**:

 - View nearby stops
-- Save favorite stops (via the menu) and view anywhere
+- Save favorite stops (via the menu*) and view anywhere
 - View departures
   - Color coded and sectioned by mode
   - See deviations and their importance level
-- Limit memory consumption by tuning settings (via the menu)
+- Limit memory consumption by tuning settings*

+\* Menu and settings are reached in the same way as usual.
+On some watches you long-press UP, on others BACK.

 **Color coding**: